flutter/website/src/docs/release/breaking-changes/add-currentAutofillScope-to-TextInputClient.md

 ---
-title: Add currentAutofillScope to TextInputClient
+title: New currentAutofillScope property on TextInputClient
-description: A new getter`TextInputClient.currentAutofillScope` was added to the `TextInputClient` interface for autofill support.
+description: A new getter `TextInputClient.currentAutofillScope` was added to the `TextInputClient` interface for autofill support.
 ---

 ## Summary

-A new getter`TextInputClient.currentAutofillScope` was added to the `TextInputClient` interface.
+A new getter `TextInputClient.currentAutofillScope` was added to the `TextInputClient` interface, all `TextInputClient` subclasses must provide a concrete implementation of `currentAutofillScope`.

+This getter allows the `TextInputClient` to trigger an autofill that involves multiple logically connected input fields.
+For example, a "username" field can trigger an autofill that fills both itself and the "password" field associated with it.

 ## Context